Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

-Coral Reefs - Responses to Solar Radiation Stress - Summary
+Coral Reefs (Responses to Solar Radiation Stress) -- Summary

+In considering coral responses to stress imposed by high solar irradiance, one simple example of such adaptation comes from studies of corals that exhibit a zonation of their symbiont taxa with depth, where symbiont algae that are less tolerant of intense solar radiation grow on corals at greater depths below the ocean surface (Rowan and Knowlton, 1995; Rowan et al., 1997).
 A link between solar-induced tissue damage and the presence of photoprotective proteins has also been noted (Brown et al., 1999; Gates and Edmunds, 1999).
-For example, it has been demonstrated that zooxanthellae possess a number of light quenching mechanisms that can be employed to reduce the negative impacts of excess light (Hoegh-Guldberg and Jones, 1999; Ralph et al., 1999).
+For example, it has been demonstrated that zooxanthellae in corals possess a number of light quenching mechanisms that can be employed to reduce the negative impacts of excess light (Hoegh-Guldberg and Jones, 1999; Ralph et al., 1999).
 Both the coral host and its symbionts also have the capacity to produce amino acids that act as natural "sunscreens" (Hoegh-Guldberg, 1999); and they can regulate their enzyme activities to enhance internal scavenging systems that remove noxious oxygen radicals produced in coral tissues as a result of high light intensities (Dykens and Shick, 1984; Lesser et al., 1990; Matta and Trench, 1991; Shick et al., 1996).

 References

 Brown, B.E., Ambarsari, I., Warner, M.E., Fitt, W.K., Dunne, R.P., Gibb, S.W. and Cummings, D.G.
 1999.
-Diurnal changes in photochemical efficiency and xanthophylls concentrations in shallow water reef corals: Evidence for photoinhibition and photoprotection.
+Diurnal changes in photochemical efficiency and xanthophyll concentrations in shallow water reef corals: Evidence for photoinhibition and photoprotection.
 Coral Reefs 18: 99-105.

 Dykens, J.A. and Shick, J.M.
 1984.
 Photobiology of the symbiotic sea anemone Anthopleura elegantissima: Defense against photo-dynamic effects, and seasonal photoacclimatization.
 Biological Bulletin 167: 693-697.